4rm/Ricoh-Resource-Monitor/README.md

 All of the printers are networked with publicly available SNMP values.
 This program grabs the values and displays them in a nice TkInter window.

+Made with the help of takaakiaoki's frozen [Pmw.py module](https://github.com/takaakiaoki/bundlepmw), which was needed to create the standalone .exe with pyinstaller.

 ## <a name="future">Future improvements</a>
 <ul>
   <li><del>Clean up presentation/alignment</del></li>